These mouthwatering Sweet and Spicy Kielbasa Sausage Bites are perfectly balanced spicy Polish sausage with a sweetness and a kick of spice.

 For instance, kielbasa is delicious when added to macaroni and cheese, sautéed vegetables, rice dishes, creamy pasta, noodle dishes (like with an Alfredo sauce), soups, cabbage skillet meals, and sauerkraut dishes.

-Can all types of smoked sausages be frozen?
-Do they thaw quickly?
+Can smoked sausages be frozen?

 Absolutely!
 Because pork and/or beef sausages are fairly high-fat, they freeze well and thaw very quickly.